 In a recent conversation with Meghan Kissinger, senior manager of social media at Beautyblender, we discussed how she jumped at the opportunity to deepen connections with followers through Live.
 The brand “immediately recognized [Instagram Live’s] impact during this time when so many people are feeling alone, and hit the ground running to build out a robust strategy.”
 They now offer virtual master classes with celebrity makeup artists and influencers, meditation sessions, nutrition Q&As, and more.

 If you aren’t sure where to start, try these prompts from Instagram Business:

 Global brands have fans all around the world.
 For smaller, local brands, the majority of followers are closer to home.
 Remember where your audience is located when it comes to choosing a time for your broadcast.
 Who do you want to reach in the moment and who would be better off watching the replay?
 Noon in New York is 9:00am in Los Angeles and 5:00pm in London, which means some of your audience is eating breakfast, some are taking their lunch breaks, and some are finishing their workdays.

 Let’s face it: the biggest risk with live video is your reputation.
 A lot can go wrong in real time and marketers work hard to cultivate a polished appearance on social.
-But in the midst of a global pandemic, people are looking beyond the surface to support brands that show their humanity.
 Take the time to prepare and if something unexpected happens, be honest and do your best to laugh it off with your audience.
 Remind them that you’re in this together and you’ll come out of this with strong, long-lasting relationships.